On This Page

 Many essential mental health services and safety net programs rely on Medicaid for most or all of their funding.

-People on Medicaid have higher rates of mental illness than people in the general population and use mental health services at a higher rate than people who have other types of insurance.
+People who have Medicaid have higher rates of mental health conditions and use mental health services at a higher rate than people who have other types of insurance.
 They also have high rates of comorbid medical disorders.

 Medicaid Statistics